Nissan Sentra: United States/Canada

 All 1987 Sentras came standard with the E16 engine with 70 hp, excepting the Sport Coupé and the later four-wheel-drive wagon, which received the throttle-body-injected E16i engine with identical power output.
 A five-speed manual transmission was standard, with a three-speed automatic available as an option.
 In 1988, all Sentras had the 70 hp E16i, which was offered for this year with throttle body injection (TBI).
 In many parts of the world the E-series soldiered on in the B12 chassis with some versions getting the multi-point fuel injection E16E engine.
 From 1989 to 1990, the only engine choice was the 90 hp GA16i, a 12-valve SOHC predecessor of the GA16DE.
 Transaxles offered were the 4- and 5-speed manuals (RN4F31A and RS5F31A, respectively) and a 3-speed automatic with torque converter lockup (RL3F01A).

+The 1987 Sentra earned a 1-star out of 5 rating for the driver in the NHTSA 35-mph full frontal crash test, the lowest possible.
+Nissan rectified this problem with the 1988 and later models, which earned a 3-star rating.

 1989 saw a subtle change in the body style of the Sentra sedan, as new larger, more rounded front corner lights were introduced to the front fenders and redesigned taillights were added to the rear fascia (station wagon retained same rear lights).
 The Nissan logo on the front grille was relocated from the right hand side to the center.
-In 1990, electrically retracted front shoulder belts were added (for the US market only), as well as 3-point harnesses for the rear passengers, excluding the center rear passenger.
+In 1990, electrically retracted front shoulder belts were added (for the US market only), as well as three-point harnesses for the outboard, rear seat passengers.

 The Sport Coupe was a sportier style of the Sentra.
 It shared none of the body components with the standard model and was always imported from Japan, rather than being built in Tennessee.
 It was only available with the E16i or GA16i.
 All Sport Coupes had dual sway bars, dual remote-adjust mirrors, and a tachometer instrument cluster.
 The SE model added features like air conditioning and rear speakers.
-All B12 Sentras used the same wiring harness, regardless of the options installed on any particular vehicle.
+All B12 Sentras use the same wiring harness, regardless of the options installed on any particular vehicle.

 In Canada, the B12 four-door sedan remained available through the 1993 model year.
-Essentially a rebadged Nissan Tsuru II built in Mexico, it was called Sentra Classic to distinguish it from the B13 model released for 1991.
-It replaced the Nissan Micra 3/5-door hatchbacks which were discontinued that time as a price-leader model.
+Essentially a rebadged, Mexican-built Nissan Tsuru II, it was called Sentra Classic to distinguish it from the B13 model released for 1991.
+It replaced the Nissan Micra 3/5-door hatchbacks as Nissan's Canadian market price-leader model as they were discontinued at the same time.
 All 1991–1993 "Classic" models came with the 70 hp E16i and the choice of two transmissions, a 5-speed manual or 3-speed automatic.